abhilash-ingale/abhilash-ingale/README.md

 ## *Current Status*
-Starting at Synaptico GmbH as Robotics Intern in Oct,2022.
+Starting at Synapticon GmbH as Robotics Intern in Oct,2022.